Mission Statement

 Impact Statement

 No one is denied food.
-Clients are welcome to a variety of food offerings.
+Clients are welcome to a wide variety of food offerings.
 Baby wipes and diapers are handed out for mothers with infants.

 What ways can the public get involved?